Bonidia/MathFeature/README.md

 ## Installing dependencies and package

 It is important to note that we consider that the Python language is installed.
-Otherwise, access: https://www.python.org/downloads/release/python-375/.
+Otherwise, access [aqui](https://www.python.org/downloads/release/python-375/).

 ```sh
 $ git clone https://github.com/Bonidia/MathFeature.git MathFeature